Cart 0

 In this phase, students

-• Use academic courses as a springboard from which to explore their interests (similar to developing a college major, or Focus)
+• Use academic courses as a springboard from which to explore their interests

 • Produce work of increasing rigor and depth